rhdunn/opennlp-extensions/README.md

 | `pos.dictionary`  | `path` |        |         |

 ## Training Applications
-The training applications are located in`opennlp.ext.train.app`.
-1. `POSModelTrainerAppKt` trains a `POSModel`.
-2. `TokenizerModelTrainerAppKt` trains a `TokenizerModel`.

 The applications have the following command line arguments:

     TRAINING_FILE OUTPUT_MODEL_FILE PROPERTIES_FILE